Two Years of NIL: Top 10 Stand-Out Deals

 Thanks to the governing bodies from each of the three NCAA divisions however, there have been many winners in collegiate sports: The schools, the networks, its advertisers, and most significantly, the athletes.

-This coming Saturday, July 1, 2023, marks the two-year anniversary of NCAA student-athletes being eligible to be compensated for their Name, Image, and Likeness (NIL).
+This July marked the two-year anniversary of NCAA student-athletes being eligible to be compensated for their Name, Image, and Likeness (NIL).
 In year one alone, approximately $917 million was earned by college athletes; and Front Office Sports reports that total revenue could reach as much as $1.4 billion this year.

 Through the Consumer Lifestyle and Sports group’s recent work with client partner the LEAD1 Association, (Lead1 represents the athletics directors of the 131 member universities of the Football Bowl Subdivision (FBS), our team has closely monitored many of the NIL agreements between brands and collegiate athletes from the outset.